Greater Binghamton Airport: History

 In 2003 the airport was again renamed to the Greater Binghamton Airport.
 The airport's old linear terminal was unable to keep up with regional jet traffic, and four new jet bridges opened in July 2004.
 BGM got a $12.3 million federal grant in September 2011 to replace the old EMAS system installed in 2002 and extend Runway 16/34 to 7,304 feet.
 The project was completed in November 2012 and led to a displaced threshold on Runway 34.

 The airport lost significant airline service in the 2010s, with United Airlines and American Airlines exiting the airport in 2016, leaving the airport with one carrier, a single Delta Air Lines route to Detroit, for several years.

-In August 2022, low cost carrier Avelo Airlines announced new service from Binghamton to Fort Meyers and Orlando in Florida.
-These flights will be operated by a Boeing 737-800 aircraft.
+In August 2022, low-cost carrier Avelo Airlines announced new service from Binghamton to Fort Myers and Orlando in Florida.
+These flights would be operated by a Boeing 737-800 aircraft.
 This is the first service to Florida the airport has had.
 The airline canceled the launch of its Fort Myers focus city on October 13, citing a lack of bookings due to Hurricane Ian.
+Avelo would pull out of the Binghamton market entirely in 2024, citing a lack of profitability, leaving Delta once again as the only airline serving the airport.

 On September 14, 2022, New York Governor Kathy Hochul announced that the Greater Binghamton Airport was being awarded funds for renovations under the state's Upstate Airport Economic Development and Revitalization initiative.
 US$32 million of state funds and $5M from other sources was earmarked for upgrades including integration of the general aviation and passenger terminals, replacement of the loading-zone canopy, and construction of new facilities for U.S. Customs and Border Protection.

 Facilities

 The airport covers 1,199 acres (485 ha) at an elevation of 1,636 feet (499 m).
-It has two asphalt runways: 16/34 is 7,304 by 150 feet (2,226 x 46 m) and 10/28 is 5,001 by 150 feet (1,524 x 46 m).
+It has two asphalt runways: 16/34 is 7,305 by 150 feet (2,227 x 46 m) and 10/28 is 5,001 by 150 feet (1,524 x 46 m).

-In 2011 the airport had 21,542 aircraft operations, average 59 per day: 56% general aviation, 38% air taxi, 6% military, and <1% airline.
-34 aircraft were then based at the airport: 62% single-engine, 18% multi-engine, 12% helicopter, and 9% jet.
+In the year ending January 31, 2021 the airport had 13,323 aircraft operations, average 36 per day: 84% general aviation, 13% air taxi, 3% military, and <1% airline.
+39 aircraft were then based at the airport: 25 single-engine, 10 multi-engine, and 4 jet.

-As of 2020, the airport has one scheduled departure flight (Delta flight to Detroit) and one scheduled arrival flight (Delta flight from Detroit).
+As of 2024, the airport has one scheduled flight for both arrivals and destinations, a Delta Connection flight to Detroit.